National Fishing Advisory Council

 - preparing and distributing meeting notices and agendas within agreed timeframes

 - ensuring each meeting has an effective agenda

-- travel arrangements for members where appropriate.
+- making travel arrangements for members where required.

 Conduct – Members will conduct themselves with respect and integrity, and respect the diversity of views of all participants.
 To ensure development of relationships and continuity of discussions and knowledge, Members who miss more than two consecutive meetings should reconsider their ability to effectively participate and their membership.

 - Professor Colin Buxton, Chair